IMU-ICCS/ems-main/readme.txt

 /** USE AS STANDALONE APPLICATION VIA MAVEN **/

-mvn exec:java -Dexec.args="[-o dstDMid (or -1 for last one)] [-t SolutionTimeStamp] ConfigurationCDOId CamelCDOId CloudProviderCDODirID"
+mvn exec:java -Dexec.args="[-o dstDMid (or -1 for last one)] [-t SolutionTimeStamp] [-d level] ConfigurationCDOId CamelCDOId CloudProviderCDODirID"

+-d level: dump DM level
+  0 : no dump
+  1 : # of DM
+  2 : # of DM + # of instances for each DM entry
+  3 : like 2 + names of intances

 /** USE AS STANDALONE APPLICATION - JAR FILE **/